RaspberryPiFoundation/python-curriculum/en-GB/lessons/Quiz/Quiz.md

 ## Activity Checklist { .check}

-+ If you've tested your quiz, you may have you noticed that it's possible to get a sad face even when you input a correct answer!
++ If you've tested your quiz, you may have noticed it's possible to get sad faces even when you input a correct answer!
 Like in this example, where the player has accidently presSED CAPS LOCK!

 	![screenshot](quiz-test.png)